The Horrors of David Parker Ray, the Toy Box Killer

 He would meet victims at various bars in Elephant Butte, New Mexico, near his job.
 This is where he would abduct them and take them back to his Toy Box.

-Once inside the Toy Box, victims would be subjected to unspeakable acts of violence, torture, and sexual abuse.
+Once inside the Toy Box, victims would be subjected to unspeakable acts of violence, torture, and abuse.
 Sometimes Ray’s girlfriend Cindy Hendy or his dog would participate.

 He would record what he did to his victims and playback the audio during subsequent sessions, which served to dehumanize the victims further.
 He wanted to remind them of the heinous acts they had already survived and completely destroy any hope of survival.